 III.
 Binding Your Book

 We will start the sewing process from the middle hole in this Saddle Stitch Bookbinding tutorial.

-2. Start sewing from the inside of the book (the side where you will write on), from the middle hole.
+3. Start sewing from the inside of the book (the side where you will write on), beginning your stitch from the middle hole.

-5. Bring your needle to the hole to the right and pull the thread through.
+6. Bring your needle to the hole on its right and pull the thread through.

-6. Continue onto the next hole (on the right) before U-turning and coming back to the middle hole.
+7. Continue onto the next hole (on the right) before making a U-turn and coming back to the middle hole.

 9. Your thread should now be along the outer side of your book.
 Tie a knot this way:

 10. Bring your needle to the inner side of the book via the hole you started from, pulling the knot that you have just created in too.

 11.End with the thread on the inside of the book.
 Tie a double knot: